Mar-a-Lago search inventory shows documents marked as classified mixed with clothes, gifts, press clippings – KION546

 The court filing also provided a breakdown of the type of markings on the classified material taken from Mar-a-Lago, including 18 documents marked top secret, 54 documents marked secret and 31 documents marked confidential.

+Among the documents the FBI seized were dozens of empty folders that carried “classified” banners, according to the inventory.

-In addition, federal investigators collected more than 48 empty folders with a “classified banner” and 42 empty folders marked to return to the staff secretary or military aide.
+There were more than 48 empty folders with a “classified” banner and 42 empty folders marked to return to the staff secretary or a military aide, DOJ said.

+Those kinds of folders are designed to intentionally obscure their contents and are often reused, according to multiple sources familiar with White House procedures for handling classified information.
+In some instances, these folders have a tracking number, two of the sources said, although such cases are rare.

+For some current and former intelligence officials, the empty folders were an alarming signal that unknown classified information may go unaccounted for by federal investigators, who may have a difficult time piecing together what information those folders previously contained — much less what happened to it.

 The judge also released a status report the department filed under seal about its investigative team’s review of the evidence so far.

 Cannon at a hearing on Thursday indicated she intended to release the documents.
-She did so after giving both the prosecutors and former President Donald Trump’s lawyers the opportunity to lodge any objections to the documents’ release.
+She did so after giving both the prosecutors and Trump’s lawyers the opportunity to lodge any objections to the documents’ release.
 They did not.

 Prosecutors wrote in the investigative team status report that was unsealed that “all evidence pertaining to the seized items — including, but not limited to, the nature and manner in which they were stored, as well as any evidence with respect to particular documents or items of interest — will inform the government’s investigation.”